CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

 > For more information, please read the [doc](https://docs.microsoft.com/azure/cosmos-db/sql/change-feed-processor).

+> Navigate to the cosmosdblab Data Explorer and expand StoreDatabase then follow below 3 steps :

+1. In the Container Id field under StoreDatabase, enter the value **StateSales**.

+1. In the Partition key field, enter the value **_/State_**.

+1. Select the OK button.

-1. Open a terminal window and navigate to the Lab08 folder you've been using for this lab.
+1. Now open a terminal window and navigate to the Lab08 folder you've been using for this lab.

 1. In your terminal pane, enter and execute the following command.
 This command creates a new Azure Functions project: